tvtaerum/cGANs_housekeeping/README.md

 	- shutting off Tensorflow warning messages
         - adding label to pictures

-### 1.  is there an automatic way to recover from "mode collapse" when learning rates or slopes are reasonable?:
+### 1.  is there an automatic way to recover from "mode collapse" when learning rates or slopes seem reasonable?:
 Even with reasonable learning rates, convergence can slide to "mode collapse" and require a manual restart.
 The stream provides one way of giving intial estimates multiple but limited opportunities to halt it's slide towards mode collapse.
 The process also allows the stream to retain whatever progress it has made towards convergence.
 ```Python
 		if (d_loss1 < 0.001 or d_loss1 > 2.0) and ijSave > 0: